Sabah: British crown colony

-After the Japanese surrender, North Borneo was administered by the British Military Administration and on 15 July 1946 became a British Crown Colony.
+After the Japanese surrender, North Borneo was administered by the British Military Administration and on 15 July 1946 became a British Crown colony.
 The Crown Colony of Labuan was integrated into this new colony.
 During the ceremony, both the Union Jack and Flag of the Republic of China were raised from the bullet-ridden Jesselton Survey Hall building.
-The Chinese were represented by Philip Lee, part of the resistance movement against the Japanese, who eventually supported the transfer of power to the Crown colony.
+The Chinese were represented by Philip Lee who had been part of the resistance movement against the Japanese and who eventually supported the transfer of power to the Crown colony.
 He said: "Let their blood be the pledge of what we wish to be—His Majesty's most devoted subjects."

-Due to massive destruction in the town of Sandakan since the war, Jesselton was chosen to replace the capital with the Crown continued to rule North Borneo until 1963.
+Due to massive destruction in Sandakan during the war, Jesselton was chosen to replace the capital while the Crown continued to rule North Borneo until 1963.
 The Crown colony government established many departments to oversee the welfare of its residents and to revive the economy of North Borneo after the war.
 Upon Philippine independence in 1946, seven of the British-controlled Turtle Islands (including Cagayan de Tawi-Tawi and Mangsee Islands) off the north coast of Borneo were ceded to the Philippines as had been negotiated by the American and British colonial governments.